Then, they went out and lost the opener.

 It's not known if Weeden is injured, but he was definitely hurting after the Browns' offensive line was manhandled by Miami's defensive front.
 Dolphins end Cameron Wake had 2 1/2 sacks, beating second-year right tackle Mitchell Schwartz almost at will.

 "He's obviously a good player, his resume speaks for itself," Schwartz said of Wake.
 "I just have to do a better job against him.
-I tried to execute the game plan based on what I saw in film and I just didn't do a good enough job."

 He wasn't alone.
 The Browns had issues on both sides of the ball and special teams.
 They didn't do much to make anyone think this season will be better than so many previous ones.